-Both Napster and Gnutella have similar goals: to facilitate the location and exchange of files (typically images, audio, or video) between a large group of independent users connected through the Internet.
-In both of these systems, the files are stored on the computers of the individual users or peers, and they are exchanged through a direct connection between the downloading and uploading peers, over an HTTP-style protocol.
-All peers in this system are symmetric, in that they all have the ability to function both as a client and a server.
-This symmetry is one attribute that distinguishes peer-to-peer systems from many conventional distributed system architectures.
-Though the process of exchanging files is similar in both systems, Napster and Gnutella differ substantially in how peers locate files (Figure 1).
+Both Napster and Gnutella have similar goals: to facilitate the location and exchange of files (typically images, audio, or video) among a large group of independent users connected through the Internet.
+In these systems, files are stored on the computers of the individual users (or peers), and exchanged using an HTTPstyle protocol over a direct connection between the downloading and uploading peers.
+All peers in these systems are symmetric: they all have the ability to function both as a client and a server.
+This symmetry distinguishes peer-to-peer systems from many conventional distributed system architectures.
+Although the process of exchanging files is similar in both systems, Napster and Gnutella differ substantially in how peers locate files (Figure 1).

-In Napster, a large cluster of dedicated central servers maintain an index of the files that are currently being shared by active peers.
-Each peer maintains a connection to one of the central servers, through which the file location queries are sent.
-The servers then cooperate to process the query and return a list of matching files and locations to the user.
-On receiving the results, the peer may then choose to initiate a file exchange directly from another peer.
+In Napster, a large cluster of dedicated central servers maintains an index of the files that are currently being shared by active peers.
+Each peer maintains a persistent connection to one of the central servers, through which the file location queries are sent.
+The servers then cooperate to process the query and return a list of matching files and their locations to the peer.
+After receiving the results, the peer may then select one or more files and locations from this list and initiate file exchanges directly from other peers.
 In addition to maintaining an index of shared files, the centralized servers also monitor the state of each peer in the system, keeping track of metadata such as the peers' reported connection bandwidth and the duration that the peer has remained connected to the system.
 This metadata is returned with the results of a query, so that the initiating peer has some information to distinguish possible download sites.